profsmith89/ctps/_sources/chap13.md

 [^fn14]: It lists any file that ends in a two-character extension.

 [^fn15]: Most RE libraries, including Python's, have been extended so that the patterns they match comprise more than the set of regular languages.
-For an excellent (and more comprehensive) introduction to Python's \`re\` library, please read [A.M.
-Kuchling's "Regular Expression HOWTO" document](https://docs.python.org/3/howto/regex.html).
+For an excellent (and more comprehensive) introduction to Python's \`re\` library, please read A.M.
+Kuchling's "Regular Expression HOWTO" document: https://docs.python.org/3/howto/regex.html

 [^fn16]: The RE \`\[a-z\]+\` matches one word, but the string \`this word\` contains two words.
 The space character causes the RE to fail to match.